grafana/grafana/docs/sources/datasources/influxdb.md

 page_keywords: grafana, influxdb, metrics, query, documentation
 ---

 # InfluxDB

 There are currently two separate datasources for InfluxDB in Grafana: InfluxDB 0.8.x and InfluxDB 0.9.x.
-The API and capabilities of InfluxDB 0.9.x are completely different from InfluxDB 0.8.x.
-InfluxDB 0.9.x data source support is provided on an experimental basis.
+The API and capabilities of InfluxDB 0.9.x are completely different from InfluxDB 0.8.x which is why Grafana handles them as different data sources.

 ## Adding the data source to Grafana
 Open the side menu by clicking the the Grafana icon in the top header.
 In the side menu under the `Dashboards` link you